jellowrld/tfdnjector/README.md

 - 🧹 **Pre-launch Cleanup:** Clears logs, crashes, webcache, and pipeline caches.
 - 🗑️ **Optional CFG Deletion:** Delete `CFG.ini` before launch with a checkbox.
 - 💉 **DLL Injection:** Inject a user-selected DLL into the game process.
 - 🔄 **Auto-Inject:** Monitors for the game process and injects DLL when detected.
+(Updated injection function so if game crashes there is no need to restart injector.)
 - 🖤 **GUI Interface:** Dark-themed, intuitive interface.

 ---